 Most states and local governments also share frequent updates on the pandemic.
 Call your local officials to learn more.

-If you or a family member is a resident of a Sunrise Senior Living community, visit COVID-19: We Are Prepared to learn the steps we are taking to keep residents and team members safe.
+If you or a family member is a resident of a Sunrise Senior Living community, visit our We Are Prepared page to learn the steps we are taking to keep residents and team members safe.